topfreegames/khan/docs/API.md

       }
       ```

-    It will return an error if there are missing or invalid parameters.
+    It will return an error if there are invalid parameters.

     * Code: 422
     * Content:
       ```
       {
-        "success": true,
+        "success": false,
-        "reason": [list]
+        "reason": [string]
       }
       ```